orbeon/orbeon-forms-doc/configuration/advanced/workflows.md

 ![Permissions for pothole submission workflow](/configuration/images/workflows-pothole.png)

 This will ensure that only users with the role `public-works-staff` can see any of the submitted data.
-Next, you’ll want to requires users accessing submissions to be authenticated.
+Next, you’ll want to require users accessing submissions to be authenticated.
 Say the form app name is `public-works` and form name `report-pothole`.
 Then:

 - The page to fill out a new instance of the form, often called the *new page*, is at `/fr/public-works/report-pothole/new`.
 - The page to access all the submissions, often call the *summary page*, is at  `/fr/public-works/report-pothole/summary`.